 Booster Seat vs Car Seat

-Car seats and booster seats serve different stages of child safety in vehicles.
-Car seats are for infants and toddlers with built-in harnesses, while booster seats elevate older children to use the vehicle's seat belt properly.
+Car seats and booster seats are both child safety devices, but they serve different developmental stages.
+Car seats are designed for infants and toddlers with integrated harnesses, while booster seats elevate older children to use the vehicle's seat belt safely.

 Car Seat

-A restraint system designed for infants and young children, featuring a shell, harness system, and base that secures to the vehicle.
-Provides comprehensive head, neck, and body support.
+A dedicated restraint system for infants and young toddlers, featuring a built-in harness and base that anchors securely to the vehicle.

 Integrated five-point harness system